stevenc-stb/spdx-3-model/model/Hardware/Classes/ChangeProcess.md

 ## Summary

-This is the process of changing a product.
-Changes may produce a new product record.
+ A prescribed change to a hardware product.

 ## Description

-The product change process varies based on requirements.
-A standard product may require an additional component or the removal of a component.
-How an agent adds or removes an item is a change process.
+A ChangeProcess is a planned process causing an intentional change to a hardware product, such as an adjustment.

 ## Metadata